 Office: AB 5/315 | Email: email@example.com

 In the past, I have studied the use of keystroke dynamics as a behavior based biometric.
-I am also involved in exploring applications of machine learning, graph theory and natural language processing to solve practical problems in various domains.
+I am also involved in exploring applications of machine learning, graph theory and natural language processing to understand practical issues related to human cognition and behavior from various angles.

 - MSc in Cognitive Science from Center for Cognitive Science at IIT Gandhinagar (2015-2017)